Ritam0/India-Aura/README.md

-Thank you for your interest in Digi-Cure!
+Thank you for your interest in India-Aura!
 For more information, explore our [website](https://digicure.vercel.app)